 Diet Requirements: In the wild Ember tetra are omnivores.
 A diet made up of various high quality vegetable based and protein based flake foods, sinking micro pellet foods and bug bites are ideal, in addition to offering frozen foods such as bloodworms, brine shrimp, rotifers, and daphnia.
 Variety is the spice of life in order to maintain color, immune function and longevity of your fish.

-Care Requirements: A minimum 10 gallon aquarium is ideal for a group of Ember tetra.
+Care Requirements: A minimum 5 gallon aquarium is ideal for a small group of Ember tetra.
 Size up accordingly to accomodate a larger shoal.
 Ember tetra are one of our listed “hardy fish” because they are able to endure the initial break-in cycle of a newly set-up aquarium.
 While their wild environments have gentle water flow, soft water and a more acidic pH, the Ember tetra is a very adaptable species to a wide range of water parameters, however water flow should not be overly powerful.
 In most instances, a sponge filter set-up is adequate for this species.
 An ideal environment for an Ember tetra is a dense live planted set-up with a dark substrate.
 Ember tetra are extremely peaceful, and will not thrive with overly competitive and active species.
 Given their adult size and temperament, choose tank mates accordingly.
 Some options include other timid, nano tetra and rasbora species, but Ember tetras can also coexist with bottom dwelling species, such as dwarf cichlids of the Apistogramma genus.
 Recommended water conditions, 74-82° F, KH 4-8, pH 6.0-7.5.